jonathanabennett/jonathanabennett.github.io/content/blog/guide-to-success.md

 #### Task Requirements

 Task Requirements represent the minimum a student can do and consider themselves "finished".
-This section should have all quantitative measurements for the project (cite x number of sources, uses y different HTML tags, etc).
-Students who cannot check all the boxes in this section at the end of the project **_receive an incomplete._**
+This section should have all quantitative measurements for the project (the box-ticking component of the project).
+Students who cannot check all the boxes in this section at the end of the project **_should receive an incomplete._**

 It is important that these checkboxes represent true minima.
 If there is something here which you would allow a student to omit in a submission, it does not belong here.
+For example, if you would accept an essay that did not cite any sources, you should not include citations in your Task Requirements.
 Instead, it should be part of the next section.
 The things here should be what a student would have to do in order to attempt mastery of the standards and content.

-When completing this document for an assignment, the students should check the boxes based on their progress through the task and the teacher should verify that they have, in fact, completed the tasks.
+When completing this document for a check-in, the students should check the boxes based on their progress through the task and the teacher should verify that they have, in fact, completed the tasks.